Snow White's Enchanted Wish

-Snow White's Enchanted Wish is a dark ride at the Disneyland, Tokyo Disneyland, and Disneyland Paris theme parks, and formerly at the Magic Kingdom.
+Snow White's Enchanted Wish is a classic dark ride attraction at Disneyland, Tokyo Disneyland, Disneyland Park (Paris) and formerly at the Magic Kingdom.
 Located in Fantasyland, it is one of the few remaining attractions that was operational on Disneyland's opening day in 1955, although it has seen several different redesigns over its history.
-The ride's story is based on Disney's 1937 film, Snow White and the Seven Dwarfs, their first animated feature film.
+The ride's story is based on Disney's 1937 film, Snow White and the Seven Dwarfs, their first animated feature film and features the voices of Ginny Tyler as the Evil Queen and Jimmy MacDonald as Doc.

+The Disneyland version was originally known as Snow White and Her Adventures before its 1983 redesign, when it was renamed Snow White's Scary Adventures.
+It was rethemed again in 2021 with its current name.

-The now-closed ride at the Magic Kingdom and the version at Tokyo Disneyland are named Snow White's Adventures, until the Magic Kingdom version got its redesign in 1994 and was known as Snow White's Scary Adventures, and the Disneyland Paris version is called Blanche Neige et les Sept Nains: L'Attraction.
-The Disneyland version was originally known as Snow White and Her Adventures before its redesign in 1983, where it became known as Snow White's Scary Adventures until 2020.
-The attraction's current name was announced in late 2020, with the latest version of the ride opening at Disneyland in 2021.
+The Tokyo Disneyland version is named Snow White's Adventures, which was also the original name of the now-closed Magic Kingdom version.
+The Disneyland Paris version is called Blanche Neige et les Sept Nains: L'Attraction (Snow White and the Seven Dwarfs: The Attraction).